will-wow/ramda-talk-old/deck/deck.md

 Currying is really similar to partial application, which you may have used with something like lodash dot partial.

 So we can see what that looks like at the top here - it's basically just a higher order function.
 The difference between this and the real thing is that with a real curried function, you can either pass arguments one at a time, or all at once, as you can see at the bottom.

 Since add is curried, add(1)(2) does the same thing as add(1, 2)

-Does that make sense to everybody?
-Currying can be a little weird at first, but is the basis for the rest of the features in ramda.
+Currying is a pretty simple concept, but it can unlock some pretty powerful techniques.

 ---